 Egeria: 1 active site (of 9) at Kerr's Reach, Avon River with plants present but at low levels.
-This was controlled by Christchurch City Council with financial assistance from Environment Canterbury.
 Egeria occupies approximately 5 hectares in the Avon river from the point at which sea water meets fresh water for approximately one kilometre upstream.
+Planned surveillance in 2019-20 by the National Institute of Water and Atmospheric Research did not occur due to the impact of COVID-19.
+Subsequently herbicide applications to control Egeria by Christchurch City Council did not occur.
+Periodic weed clearance by mechanical cutting generally did occur.
+Inspections of machinery by biosecurity officers confirmed the presence of Egeria.

-Entire marshwort: 1 known site in Canterbury isolated to a large pond.
+Entire marshwort: 1 known site in Canterbury at Claremont near Timaru where it occurs in a large pond.
 Recent controls by Environment Canterbury have reduced the infestation to 5% coverage area of the pond affected.
-Further reductions are unlikely to decrease without revised control methods.
-A new control method will be utilised in 2019-20.
+Revised control methods were considered in 2019-20, however due to unforeseen circumstances and the advent of COVID-19 lockdown no control was undertaken.

-Knotweed (Asiatic and Giant): Of 11 known sites inspected, 2 sites were active, plants at both sites controlled (sprayed with herbicide), 1 site several times.
-Plants and their rhizomes in previous years were excavated and deep buried.
-A new approach using stem injection will be trialled in 2019-20.
+Knotweed (Asiatic and Giant): Of 11 known sites in Christchurch, 1 site remains active, 2 sites were active.
+Knotweed plants were controlled (stem injected herbicide, hand pulled) 5 times throughout the year.
+Excavation and deep burial of plant material will be considered in 2020-21.

-Moth plant: 11 known sites visited with no plants present, including additional sites found after investigating Landcare Research's plant occurrence inventory.
+Moth plant: 11 known sites (Christchurch and Rangiora) visited with no plants found present.